On keen weakly reducible bridge spheres: Setting

 Speaking generally, let $\Sigma_L$ denote a bridge sphere, and let $I$ denote a closed unit interval.
 A \textit{train track} $\tau$ is a compact subsurface of $\Sigma_L$ whose interior is fibered by open intervals and the fibration extends to a fibration of $\tau$ by closed intervals except for at finitely many intervals called \textit{singular fibers}.
 Let $\alpha$ be a singular fiber, and denote its closed neighborhood in $\tau$ by $\overline{N}(\alpha)$.
 Then, there is a homeomorphism $f:\overline{N}(\alpha) \ra (I \times I) \backslash \left(\left(\frac{1}{4},\frac{3}{4}\right)\times \left(\frac{1}{2},1\right]\right)$ such that $f(\alpha)=I\times \left\lbrace \frac{1}{2} \right\rbrace$.
 We will refer to the inverse image of $(I\times \left\lbrace \frac{1}{2} \right\rbrace) \backslash \left(\left(I \times \left[0,\frac{1}{4}\right]\right) \sqcup \left(I \times \left[\frac{3}{4},1\right]\right)\right)$ under $f$ as a \textit{switch} of $\tau$.
 See Figure \ref{fig:200410SingularFiber}.

 In this paper, we will assign a train track $\tau_i$ to each bridge sphere $P_i$ for $i = 1,2,\dots,n-1$.
+(There is no need for a train track at the top level \(P_n\).)
 To this end, we will construct a certain trivalent graph, called a train graph, on each bridge sphere based on the parity of $i$ and the twist numbers $a_{i,j}$ for the row.
 The train track will then be constructed from the train graph in a natural way.

 We define a \textit{train graph} to be a connected trivalent graph with the property that the three edges incident to each vertex are tangent to each other at the vertex, and not all three edges emanate from the vertex in the same direction.
 (See the left side of Figure \ref{fig:200417_TrainTrackConstruction}.)
-Below, we will construct a specific train graph \(T_i\) embedded in \(P_i\) for each \(i=1,2,\hdots,m\), and these train graphs will have the property that \(P_i\backslash T_i\) consists of \(2m\) once-punctured disks and one (non-punctured) disk.
+Below, we will construct a specific train graph \(T_i\) embedded in \(P_i\) for each \(i=1,2,\hdots,n-1\), and these train graphs will have the property that \(P_i\backslash T_i\) consists of \(2m\) once-punctured disks and one (non-punctured) disk.
 We will informally express this by saying that each puncture is ``surrounded by'' \(T_i\).